mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 IO_LIMIT '<tablespace_name>:wbps=<wbps_value>, rbps=<rbps_value>, wiops=<wiops_value>, riops=<riops_value>'

 :   Optional.
 The maximum read/write sequential disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific tablespace and resource group.
-When you use this parameter, you may speficy:
+When you use this parameter, you may specify:

     - The name of the tablespace you set the limits for.